LeiaReid/example/README.md

+## Mental health and child mobility, in education

 Every year the number of students struggling with mental health has risen.
 It has almost doubled since the beginning of austerity.
 But welsh teachers and students report a lack of support, and an inability to access services.

 Four in five teachers Teachers have warned of a growing “crisis” in pupil mental health, with over 80% saying the problems have worsened in the last two years.